-If your company is in an insolvent position but has the possibility of future profitability then an Administration process may help to restructure the company to achieve business rescue.
+If your company is insolvent now but has the possibility of future profitability then an administration process could help to restructure the company and achieve business rescue.

-There are three main reasons why a company would enter Administration:
+There are three main reasons for a company to enter administration:

-- Realise property in order to make a distribution to one or more secured or preferential creditors
+- to turn some assets into cash in order to make a distribution to one or more creditors

-A typical scenario for a company entering Administration is for it to be sold; either via Pre-Pack Administration which is a closed sale process, (though these are increasing rare), or by an open sale via marketing activities within the Administration process.
+A typical scenario for a company entering administration is for it to be sold, either via pre-pack administration or by an open sale.

 The aim of an administration is business rescue.
 This means that one or more parts of your business can be saved and continue trading, even if it’s under a new company.